Key Considerations When Writing Content

 How can you create webpages that work for users and search engine spiders alike?
 This SEO lesson gets you ready with the key considerations for writing quality content.

-We’ll start with some crucial questions to consider before picking up the proverbial pen.
+We’ll teach you some crucial questions to consider before picking up the proverbial pen.

 Job No. 1 when writing content is to attract and serve customers — the people who would want what your website offers.
 Your content must meet their expectations, grab their interest, and lead them to whatever conversion goal the site has.